1005 Family and Medical Leave

 1. Absences due to morning sickness and other pregnancy related absences (including the two [2] weeks immediately before delivery) generally qualify for use of sick leave by female employees.

-6. Employees on FMLA without pay will be advised of the cost for maintaining health insurance and any benefits through the Flexible Benefits Program, arrangements for making payments and consequences for not making timely payments.
+6. Employees on FML without pay will be advised of the cost for maintaining health insurance and any benefits through the Flexible Benefits Program, arrangements for making payments and consequences for not making timely payments.

 1. Request to Continue Health Benefits During Leave of Absence Without Pay.